dacousb/clarawm/README.md

 ## To do
 Looking to get involved in the project or just know what do clarawm need to improve?
 Here it is:
+- Fix bugs in tiling mode, which detects hidden windows.
 - Better tiling (vertical and horizontal).
 - Interactive tiling.
 - More information on the top menu.